AryanBhagotra/COP26-Analysis/README.md

-# Pollution and Emissions: Analysing and visualising the efficacy of international climate initiatives (COP26) through data
+# Pollution and Emissions: Analysing and visualising the efficacy of COP26 Through Data
-## _An outlook into our project, our journey and our dyanmic Streamlit application extending our research & analysis to the whole world 🌎_
+## _An outlook into our project, our journey and our dynamic Streamlit application extending our research & analysis to the whole world  🌎_
 ---
 <style>
     .center {